Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 Clinical studies indicate BPC-157 increases tensile strength in healing tendons by 65% compared to controls within 14 days of treatment initiation (Krivic et al., Biomedicine & Pharmacotherapy, 2023).
 This rapid onset occurs because the peptide immediately begins recruiting stem cells to injury sites while simultaneously reducing inflammatory cytokine production.

-TB-500 (Thymosin Beta-4) functions as a 43-amino acid peptide that regulates actin polymerization, essentially controlling how cells move and restructure themselves during healing.
+TB-500 (Thymosin Beta-4) functions as a 43-amino acid peptide that regulates actin polymerization, importantly controlling how cells move and restructure themselves during healing.
 Unlike BPC-157's vascular focus, TB-500 works at the cytoskeletal level, helping cells migrate to where they're needed most.

 The peptide binds to actin monomers, preventing their polymerization until the cell receives migration signals.
 This creates a pool of available actin that can rapidly form new cellular structures when healing begins.
 TB-500 has a longer half-life of 7-10 days, requiring less frequent dosing than BPC-157.